Desire (U2 song): History

-On 15 October 2004, at an appearance on British television promoting the How to Dismantle an Atomic Bomb album, Bono and Edge performed a rough electric version.
-On the Vertigo Tour, "Desire" was not played at all on the first three legs, and appeared just once in an acoustic form on the fourth leg in response to a fan's request in São Paulo.
+On 15 October 2004, at an appearance on the British television series Top of the Pops promoting the How to Dismantle an Atomic Bomb album, Bono and Edge performed a rough electric version.
+On the Vertigo Tour, "Desire" was not played at all on the first three legs, and appeared just once in an acoustic form on the 2006 fourth leg in response to a fan's request in São Paulo.
 It made a full electric debut at the beginning of the fifth leg at the second show in Sydney; this performance was ramshackle and it was refined before appearing at four subsequent concerts.
-"Desire" was played sporadically during the U2 360° Tour, usually played in a semi-acoustic form.
-On one occasion, it was combined with Bruce Springsteen's "She's the One."
-It was played semi-regularly on the Innocence + Experience Tour during their b-stage set, often with Bono bringing someone from the crowd to play guitar with the band.
+"Desire" was played sporadically during the 2009-2011 U2 360° Tour, usually played in a semi-acoustic form.
+On one occasion, it was combined with Bruce Springsteen's "She's the One".
+It was played semi-regularly on the 2015 Innocence + Experience Tour during their B-stage set, often with Bono bringing someone from the crowd to play guitar with the band.

 The song was not performed at all on The Joshua Tree Tour 2017 tour, making it the first tour on which the song was not performed.
 It returned to the setlist for the 2019 tour, being played to close the main set in rotation with "Angel of Harlem".
-The song was played at every date of the North American leg of the Experience + Innocence Tour in a remixed form, taking influences from the Hollywood Remix.
+The song was played at every date of the North American leg of the 2018 Experience + Innocence Tour in a remixed form, taking influences from the Hollywood Remix.

-"Desire"'s B-side "Hallelujah (Here She Comes)" has never been played in full live by U2 but was debatably snippeted once during "Bullet the Blue Sky."
+"Desire"'s B-side "Hallelujah (Here She Comes)" has never been played in full live by U2 but was debatably snippeted once during "Bullet the Blue Sky".

-"Desire" has appeared on two U2 compilation albums, The Best of 1980–1990 and U218 Singles.
+"Desire" has appeared on two U2 compilation albums, The Best of 1980–1990 (1998) and U218 Singles (2006).

-An early version of the song appears in the form of a studio performance in the Rattle and Hum film.
-"Desire" has furthermore appeared on Zoo TV: Live from Sydney (as a bonus track from a different concert), PopMart: Live from Mexico City, Elevation 2001: Live from Boston, and U2 Go Home: Live from Slane Castle, Ireland.
+An early version of the song appears in the form of a studio performance in the 1988 film Rattle and Hum.
+"Desire" has furthermore appeared on 1994's Zoo TV: Live from Sydney (as a bonus track from a different concert), PopMart: Live from Mexico City (1998), Elevation 2001: Live from Boston, and U2 Go Home: Live from Slane Castle, Ireland (2003).